s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 fi
 ```

-It looks like a simple script that compiles `.py` files. but we notice that we can also specify a `.spec` file.
+It looks like a simple script that compiles `.py` files, but we notice that we can also specify a `.spec` file.
 If we go to the `pyinstaller` documentation we can read:

 ![](/assets/images/htb-writeup-socket/spec.png)